Brunoatf/Data-Structures/README.md

 # Data Structures
-This repository is intended to keep my implementations of the data structures i have studied during the second semester of 2021.
+This repository is intended to keep the code i have written while studying Data Structures.